 These simple ingredient hot sauces add a bite of spice and acidic vinegar.
 Use a few dashes as a replacement for serrano peppers.

-Again, hot sauce lacks texture, so this substitute may not work for all applications.
-However, if you need both, you can combine hot sauce or cayenne powder with fresh sweet peppers for a similar texture to serrano peppers.
+Again, hot sauce lacks texture, so this substitute won’t work for all applications.
+However, if you need both, you can combine hot sauce or cayenne powder with fresh bell peppers for a similar texture and heat level of serrano peppers.

 Bell Peppers (Green or Red)